seanhulse/laughing-octo-broccoli/rules.md

 and missed deadlines.

 ## How we will assign (and reassign) tasks
+Try to assign an even work load per person.

+Share the types work assigned (everyone will code and everyone will also work on design / implementation).

 ## How will we will track progress (and follow-up) on completion of tasks
+Git issues.

-## How will will communicate difficulties with a task assigned to us
+## How will we communicate difficulties with a task assigned to us